 “Inspired” may be a bit of an understatement, at least judging by the response to the 2013 tweet revealing the logo.

-Two years ago, Ball was cheering for Tarannau AU; she actually went to Aberystwyth on a cheer scholarship.
+Two years ago, Ball was cheerleading for Tarannau AU; she actually went to Aberystwyth on a cheer scholarship.

 She’s currently lining up at a wide receiver.

 Yes, there are a few, slight differences between American American college football and the British American college game.
-For instance, it’s occasionally (out of necessity) played on slightly longer rugby fields—make that “pitches” with things called not goalposts, but “wishbone posts”; Aberystwyth had the first wishbone posts in the BUAFL.
+For instance, it’s occasionally (out of necessity) played on slightly longer rugby fields.
+And they’re not fields, they’re “pitches,” and pitches don’t have “goalposts”–they have “wishbone posts”; Aberystwyth actually had the very first wishbone posts in the BUAFL.

-Ball will.
 She loves the aggression.
 The cardio.
-She started playing as a quarterback on a five-on-five girls team.
+Her first football experience was quarterbacking on a five-on-five girls team.
 She wanted more.

 “I love the high intensity of the game and the adrenaline that it gives you when you make a good hit or a play works out well.”